 Why do they need flowers?

-We went into the green forest, picked a flower from the grass, put a wreath on the head.
-Kite, kite, sit high! kite, kite, look far!
-After 3 fields are clean, after 3 fields are blue, after 3 fields are dark, after 3 fields are green, Masha is coming to you, she is carrying a blue wreath!
+We walked into a green forest, picked a flower from the grass, and put a wreath on our head.
+Kite, kite, sit high!
+Kite, kite, look far away!
+After 3 fields are clear, after 3 fields are blue, after 3 fields are dark, after 3 fields are green, Mashenka is coming to you, carrying a blue wreath!

-"Kite" takes a wreath from the girl whose name is mentioned in the song.
-So bypasses all the participants in the game, takes wreaths, steps aside.
-Each girl comes up to him and asks to return the wreath:
+“Kite” takes a wreath from the girl whose name is named in the song.
+So he goes around all the participants in the game, takes the wreaths, and steps aside.
+Each girl comes up to him and asks him to return the wreath:

-Kite, kite, give me back my wreath!
-I spent the whole summer walking, picking flowers, making wreaths!
-Mosquitoes have bitten my legs, my hands have been bitten!
+Kite, kite, give me my wreath!
+All summer I went, picked flowers, made wreaths!
+The mosquitoes bit my legs and my arms!
 Kite, kite, give me the wreath!

-The kite agrees, but first he makes a riddle or asks to sing, dance
+Korshun agrees, but first asks a riddle or asks him to sing or dance

 Game "Kostromushka"

-They choose "Kostromushka", sit in the center of the round dance, and sing any song themselves.
-At the end of the song, everyone scatters, and Kostromushka catches them.
-Whom he catches, he becomes "Kostromushka".
-Round dance: - Where is Kostromushka, a white swan?
+They choose “Kostromushka”, sit in the center of the round dance, and sing any song themselves.
+At the end of the song, everyone runs away, and “Kostromushka” catches them.
+Whoever he catches becomes “Kostromushka”.
+Round dance: - Where is Kostromushka, the white swan?

 Kostromushka - Kostroma, why did you wander into the forest?

-There are frequent stumps in the forest, look, do not break your leg!
+There are frequent stumps in the forest, be careful not to break your leg!

 Where is Kostroma?